 I have a septic system and want to add a room, swimming pool, garage, driveway or other structure to my current home or property

 If you have a septic system and plan to add a room to your home/building or make other modifications to your property (adding a garage, pole barn, driveway, swimming pool, surface water impoundment, geothermal well, etc.), certain requirements must be met.
-Please download the application and instructions on the right of this page to view these requirements.
+Learn more on our Additions page or download an Application for Sewage Treatment System Review.

 Please contact the Water Quality Division at (513) 946-7863 if you have questions.